helm/charts/stable/chartmuseum/README.md

 ```

 ### Using with local filesystem storage
-By default chartmuseum use local filesystem storage.
+By default chartmuseum uses local filesystem storage.
-But on pod recreation if will lose all charts, to prevent that enable persistent storage.
+But on pod recreation it will lose all charts, to prevent that enable persistent storage.

 ```yaml
 env: